fpereiro/proof/notes.md

 f can be described to do the following, if we include f1 and f2 as part of it:
 - Important assumption: f is always called when the head is either on the schwas or to their right.
 If it is to the left of the schwas, f will keep on going left indefinitely (assuming that no characters are written to the left of the schwas).
-- Go left until a schwa is found.
+- Go left until the leftmost schwa is found.
-- When a schwa is found:
-   - Go one more to the left.
-   - * Go right until 3arg (symbolic argument) OR a blank square is found:
+- * Go right until 3arg (symbolic argument) OR a blank square is found.
 - If 3arg is found, -> 1arg.
 - If blank square is found:
    - Go one to the right.
    - If it contains 3arg, -> 1arg.
-      - If square is blank (which means we saw two consecutive blanks):
-         - Go one to the right.
+   - If square is blank (which means we saw two consecutive blanks), go one to the right and -> 2arg.
-         - -> 2arg
    - If the square is neither blank nor contains 3arg, go to *.

 Summarizing further, f does the following:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 3arg or two consecutive blanks.
+   - go right until finding either 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, -> 1arg.
+   - if it finds 3arg, -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

 Now, if there's two consecutive blanks, that means we're at the right end of the tape (this assumes that we never write squares more than two apart).
 So if we saw two consecutive blanks, and we go one further, if the first blank was an E-square, we'll be standing on an E-square afterwards; and if the first blank was an F-square, we'll be standing on an F-square afterwards.

-Definitive summary: f goes to the leftmost of the tape, then goes right until either
-   - finding 3arg (in which case -> 1arg)
-   - finding two consecutive blanks (in which case it position the head after the second blank and -> 2arg).

 f':
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 3arg or two consecutive blanks.
+   - go right until finding either 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, move one to the left and -> 1arg.
+   - if it finds 3arg, move one to the left and -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

-So f', if it finds 3arg, will call 1arg after positioning the head in the square left of that where the leftmost/first instance of 3arg is and -> 1arg; otherwise, go to the square after the two consecutive blanks and -> 2arg.

 f'':
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 3arg or two consecutive blanks.
+   - go right until finding either 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, move one to the right and -> 1arg.
+   - if it finds 3arg, move one to the right and -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

-So f'', if it finds 3arg, will call 1arg after positioning the head in the square right of that where the leftmost/first instance of 3arg is and -> 1arg; otherwise, go to the square after the two consecutive blanks and -> 2arg.
+1arg g:

-1arg g: go right until finding two consecutive blanks; when the second blank is found, -> 1arg.
+   - go right until finding two consecutive blanks.
+   - when the second blank is found, -> 1arg.

+2arg g:
-2arg g: go right until finding two consecutive blanks; when the second blank is found, start going left until finding 2arg; when 2arg is found, -> 1arg.
+   - go right until finding two consecutive blanks.
+   - when the second blank is found, start going left until finding 2arg.
+   - when 2arg is found, -> 1arg.

 ## e (erase)